 I have been asked occasionally if, in importing elephants from a different part of Africa, there was a danger of them escaping from our Zoological Garden into the wild and being absorbed into Nigeria's wild elephant populations, thus perhaps introducing unwanted genes into those populations.
-A comparison was made with the deliberate release into the south Florida countryside of many Burmese pythons, ex-pets that have now bred and increased in numbers and become a significant problem in wild Florida.
+A comparison was made with the deliberate release into the south Florida countryside of many Burmese pythons, ex-pets that had since bred and increased in numbers and become a significant problem in wild Florida.

 Briefly, the answer is that the two situations are quite dissimilar.
 In the case of the exotic pythons released into the wild by their irresponsible owners, these snakes are able to disappear into the tall grasses, scrub and waterways of south Florida almost immediately they are released.
 They live subsequently as wild snakes and are difficult to find, capture and remove from the wild habitat as well as having a very much faster reproduction rate than elephants.
-In the case of one or more imported elephants in our Zoological Garden, there was simply no possibility whatever of such large and conspicuous animals casually 'escaping', or finding their way through trading estates, across busy roads, through areas of dense housing, etc., without being pursued by zoo and veterinary staff, police, etc within a very short time.
+In the case of one or more imported elephants in our Zoological Garden, there was simply no possibility whatever of such large and conspicuous animals casually 'escaping', or finding their way through trading estates, across busy roads, through areas of dense housing, etc., without being recaptured within a very short time.
 In any case, the nearest wild elephants were at least a hundred miles from Ibadan and probably much more.

 We began to make the rather complicated arrangements to fly our newly acquired savanna elephant from southern Africa to Nigeria.
-For a number of quite unavoidable reasons we first had to fly it to London and it was arranged that it would then spend a few days with a very experienced and helpful zoo near London, simply to break the animal's journey and to check its health.
+For a number of quite unavoidable reasons we first had to fly it to London and it was arranged that it would then spend a few days with a with their parents - who were then quickly abandoned in favour of the elephants at the Zoo...

+very experienced and helpful zoo near London, simply to break the animal's journey and to check its health.
 I was then to fly to London from Nigeria, collect the elephant, fly back to Lagos with it and accompany it by road to Ibadan.

 Thus one morning I found myself, as arranged, waiting at Luton Airport near London.
-The truck carrying the elephant in its wooden crate arrived from the collaborating zoo on time, an hour or so before the aircraft was due to take off for Lagos, Nigeria.
+The truck carrying the elephant in its wooden crate arrived from the collaborating zoo on time, an hour or so before the aircraft was due to take off for Lagos.
 The crate was offloaded onto the tarmac, very near the waiting aircraft.
 The young elephant seemed relaxed in its crate and took food and water.
 I was assured that, during its short stay at the zoo, it had been kept in a temporary enclosure and had been able to exercise regularly.

-As those of us involved in this operation, including people from the collaborating zoo, stood around the crate talking, checking paperwork and waiting for a fork lift truck to lift the crate up to the aircraft's loading bay, the elephant suddenly dropped down inside the crate onto her underside with her legs folded awkwardly beneath her on the straw bedding.
-She lay there for some minutes without moving.
-We tried in vain to coax her up.
-She finally tried to get up onto her feet but was unable to do so - she seemed unable to move her legs into a position to support her.
+As those of us involved in this operation, including people from the collaborating zoo, stood around the crate talking, checking paperwork and waiting for a fork lift truck to lift the crate up to the aircraft's loading bay, the elephant suddenly dropped down inside the crate onto its underside with its legs folded awkwardly beneath it on the straw bedding.
+It lay there for some minutes without moving.
+We tried in vain to coax it up.
+It finally tried to get up onto its feet but was unable to do so; it seemed unable to move its legs into a position to support it.